Strata Insurance Gaps: What Most Property Managers Don’t Realize Until It’s Too Late

 How the policy is structured

-Whether coverage aligns with the actual risks
+Whether the coverage aligns with the actual risks

 Beyond coverage, the way a policy is structured also plays a critical role.
 We’ll explore this further in a dedicated article on how strata insurance should be properly structured.